ECOREGIONS or BIOMES OF OUR AREA

 The Chihuahuan Desert

-2) Biomes constituting and contiguous with our Deserts, in relation to the Brown & Lowe models:
+3) Biomes constituting and contiguous with our Deserts, in relation to Brown & Lowe's 1994 models:

-Brown & Lowe (1994), as well as the World Wildlife Fund (see that link), draw substantially different Biome boundaries than those of Forrest Shreve, though their Ecoregion criteria appear to be very similar to his.
+Brown & Lowe, as well as the World Wildlife Fund, draw substantially different Biome boundaries than those of Forrest Shreve, though their Ecoregion criteria appear to be very similar to his.
 Here we first present summaries of the Browne and Lowe models for our area (focusing around Cascabel, Arizona), and then we will consider the issues further in relation to our own observations.

 Brown & Lowe (1994): Biotic Communities near Cascabel, AZ